 Theft Charge Defense Attorneys, Los Angeles

 If you have been charged with a theft crimes offense or property crime, it is in your best interests to seek counsel from an experienced criminal defense lawyer you can trust.
-Both Eugene Hanrahan and Stephen Sitkoff began their legal careers prosecutors, eventually leaving their positions as senior level prosecutors to dedicate their legal expertise towards the defense of the accused.
-Their 70 plus years of combined criminal trial experience in Los Angeles and throughout Southern California has provided our firm with unmatched legal expertise and insight into prosecutors’ and law enforcement investigative strategies.
+Attorney Stephen Sitkoff began his legal career as a prosecutor and since 1987, dedicated his legal expertise towards the defense and advocacy of the accused.
+Our firm’s criminal trial experience in Los Angeles, and throughout Southern California, offers our clients unmatched legal expertise and insight into law enforcement investigative strategies.
 We offer free no-obligation consultations to review every detail of your case, free from any pressure to hire us.
 Please call us now at (888) 579-4844 to schedule an appointment.

 What Are Theft And Property Crimes?

-Theft offenses are a class of crimes committed against another’s property.
+Theft offenses are categories of crimes committed against another’s property.

 Specifically, theft is defined as the willful act of taking another’s property without consent and with the intent to permanently deprive the owner of the property.
 Theft crimes encompass a broad range of charges that include infractions, misdemeanors, and felonies, each with the severity of the penalties and consequences directly tied to the amount of the theft, your prior record, and the circumstances of the crime.
 Property crimes also include criminal acts which do not involve the theft.
 For example, PC 496 – Receiving Stolen Property and PC 594 – Vandalism are property crimes which do not require the prosecutor to prove that you committed a theft.
 As with theft crimes, property crimes can range in seriousness based on a combination of your prior criminal record, the value of the property or cost for repair, and case circumstances.